StranikS-Scan/WorldOfTanks-MultiStart/README.md

 # WorldOfTanks-MultiStart

-Patcher for the x32 executable file to unlock multi-launch in the game client.
-The program uses the well-known list of signatures [signatures.list](./signatures.list) and downloading it from repo.
+Patcher for the x32 and x64 executable files to unlock multi-launch in the game client.
+The program uses the well-known list of signatures and downloading it from repo.
 You can download list manually and put it in the program folder, in this case program will not download list from the network.

 The program initially tries to determine the version of the game client from the **"version.xml"** file.
-Then it analyzes the version of the **"win32\WorldOfTanks.exe"** file.
+Then it analyzes the version of the **"winXX\WorldOfTanks.exe"** file.
 If the file **"version.xml"** is not available then the game client version is taken from the **exe**-file properties only.
 After that, the program tries to find the exact entry in the list of signatures.
 If she is not there, program finds the nearest known record and offers to use it.
 So, if the signature does not change when new versions of the game are released, then you do not need to make a new entry in the list of signatures.

 ![ScreenShot](./Example.png)

 ## Using (for players)

-1. Download the [archive](./zip/) and unzip the **exe**-file to the game **root**-folder or **win32**-folder
+1. Download the [archive](./zip/) and unzip the **exe**-file to the game **root**-folder or **winXX**-folder
 2. Run the **exe**-file to patch the game executable

+If you want to patch the x32 game exe-file, then use the WOT32 program file, otherwise use WOT64 program file.
 When patching an executable file, the program first creates a backup in the form of a **"*.backup"** file.
 If you want to roll back the changes made by the program, delete the patched file and change the extansion of the backup file to the original one.

 ## Command line arguments (for mods developers)